moq-wg/warp-streaming-format/draft-law-moq-warpmedia.md

 At the completion of a session, a publisher should publish a catalog object with track count of 0.
 This SHOULD be interpreted by receivers that the publish session is complete.

-# Content proection and encruption
+# Content protection and encryption

 The catalog and media object payloads MAY be encrypted.
 Common Encryption {{CENC}} with 'cbcs' mode (AES CBC with pattern encryption) is the RECOMMENDED encryption method.